matdev83/portfolio-backtester/README.md

 2. **Elite Preservation System** – the best chromosomes discovered across generations are kept in a fixed-size archive and can be periodically reinjected into the population to avoid genetic drift.
+3. **Advanced Crossover Operators** – sophisticated recombination strategies that provide better exploration and exploitation capabilities than standard PyGAD crossover types.

-Both features are fully backward-compatible and *disabled by default*.
+All features are fully backward-compatible and *disabled by default*.
 Your existing scenarios will work unchanged.

 ### Adaptive Parameter Control